The hunt for the perfect green olive substitute isn't as hard as you'd think (green olives are unripe Olea europaea fruits with a firm, briny flavor).

 2 - Cornichons

-The tiny French pickles, cornichons, are sharp and zesty.
-These offer the vibrant snap that green olives have but with a slight crunch.
+The tiny French pickles, cornichons, are sharp and zesty (made from small gherkin cucumbers preserved in vinegar, with a bright acidity).
+These offer the bright snap that green olives have but with a slight crunch.

 Cornichons' bold taste is unforgettable, and they bring a unique flavor to every dish.